johantre/msword-properties-generator/README.md

 <br><a href="assets/img.png"><img src="assets/img.png" width="200"></a>

 ## ⚠️Attention⚠️
-- The way this 2-way information flow has been set up is by means of the mail address as key to relate both information.
+- The way this 2-way information flow has been set up is by means of the mail address as key to relate both information.<br>
-So the mail address provided for the Customer and Provider information screen must be equal.
+So the mail address provided for the Customer and Provider information screen must be equal.<br>
 Check out the 2 screenshots in this article; they *must be the same* in order for this to work!
   - "Leverancier Mail"
   - "Email recipient"